-- Increased digital disruption – All organisations cannot hide from competitive innovation lead by technology.
+- Ongoing digital disruption – All organisations cannot hide from competitive innovation lead by technology.
 Simple examples include company’s leveraging social media to engage with their customer base (in product development, promotion and general customer engagement), or professional services organisations leveraging collaboration tools to make teams more productive and agile.
-The form will change depending on the industry however the increased reliance on technology driven innovation will be constant.
+The form will change depending on the industry however the increased reliance on technology driven innovation will be constant and ongoing.

-- Technology based business productivity improvement opportunity to support growth – The Australian economy is forecast to hit rough waters in 2014.
+- Technology based business productivity improvement opportunity to support growth – As was seen in 2014, IT is being asked to do more with less.
 We are continuing to see boards focusing on understanding how they can deliver organisational capacity for more sustainable growth through productivity improvements.
-Mobility, collaboration, CRM and real-time business intelligence capabilities will be an ongoing technology focus to deliver these improvements
+Mobility, collaboration, CRM and real-time business intelligence capabilities will continue to be an ongoing technology focus to deliver these improvements.

 I look forward to working with you in the new year and hope that you get to enjoy some time off before then.